teese/weighslide/README.md

 &#8195; - if the statistic is set to "mean", the result for each position will simply be the average of the surrounding 4 positions<br>

 # Contribute
-If you encounter a bug or weighslide doesn't work for any reason, please send me an email (mark.teese /at/ tum.de) or initiate an issue in Github.
+If you encounter a bug or weighslide doesn't work for any reason, please send me an email (available at my TUM website) or initiate an issue in Github.

-Comments, pull requests and collaborators are all welcome.
+Pull requests are welcome.

 #License
 Weighslide is free software distributed under the GNU General Public License version 3.